core-df/coreauto-scripts-pub/README.md

 # coreauto-scripts-pub
-Scripts that can be used with Core Auto
+Scripts that can be used with Core Auto.